KILMARNOCK, VIRGINIA

 In other words, if you came to an intersection that had both green and red arrows, you had to remember which one to take.
 They weren’t marked “Century – right” and “Metric – left.”
 Sounds confusing although now once I’m home thinking about it a simple way for century riders was every time we came to two colors, take the new one.
 Of course, that worked only if you could remember which one you were on.
 Sounds simple now but it wasn’t so much out on the road by yourself.

-I was on my own after Morattico and turned down a two-lane highway.
+I was riding alone after Morattico and turned down a two-lane highway.
 The pavement was great but I couldn’t see anyone in the distance or behind me.
 I started doubting that I was on the right road and pondered just packing it in for the day.
-After 10 miles on my own I came to an arrow and saw a sign for a ferry.
+After 10 miles on my own, I came to an arrow and saw a sign for a ferry.
 I had remembered this as a feature and gladly rode to the ferry.
 When I arrived they were loading.
 It held seven bikes and two cars.
 There was a water stop there and I was told they were finally glad to see some riders.
 I was only the 12th rider to come by out of 150 or so registered century riders.
-Everyone really was behind me.
+Everyone was behind me.

 The road leading in was Ottoman Ferry Road and the ferry crosses the Western Branch of the Corrotoman River.
 It has to be one of the shortest rivers in the world but it is pretty wide where we crossed.
 It was a treat to take the ferry to the other side.
 This marked 63 miles covered.